CAWaterBoardDataCenter/SafeToSwim/src/index.md

   <h1>Is it Safe to Swim?</h1>

-  Use this map to find water quality information at swimming spots in California. \
+  Use this map to check water quality conditions at monitoring sites in California.\
   See [How to Use](how-to-use) and [Frequently Asked Questions](faq) for more information.

 </div>